The sword of truth

 Once the tomb was opened, Pakal’s skeletal remains were still lying in his coffin, wearing a jade mask and bead necklaces, surrounded by sculptures and stucco reliefs depicting the ruler’s transition to divinity.
 Traces of pigment show that these were once colourfully painted, common to Maya sculpture at the time.

 Pakal’s sarcophagus lid was made of a single stone.
 Rectangular in shape, it weighed several tons.
 There were carvings on the top and sides which narrated events from his life and those of his royal forebears.
 The southern side recorded the date of his birth and the date of his death.
 The massive lid could not even fit down the stairways—Pakal’s tomb was sealed first and the temple was built upon it later.

 Kʼinich Janaab Pakal means “Great Sun Shield” in classical Maya.
 Here we are reminded of Psalm 84:11 “the Lord God is a sun and a shield” which is really a reference to the Reuleaux triangle and its emergence from the triquetra.
 Pakal expanded Palenque’s power in the Maya states and initiated a building program that produced some of Maya civilisation’s finest art and architecture.
 One of the most enduring and enigmatic relics from this great leader was the lid of his sarcophagus:

 Above: Pakal being reborn into eternal life

-In the centre of the artwork balances Pakal, who is depicted realistically.
+Impaled on the dagger balances Pakal, who is depicted realistically.
 Even his attire is recognisable and can be identified from Maya culture.
 Pakal himself is balanced at the navel with his body arranged in the “V” shape of the sacrum.
 His hands are twisted with his left facing downwards and the right facing upwards—a reference to how spirituality and sexuality are celebrated in the body.

 Above: the House of the Nine Sharpened Spears still protects its secrets

 So you, dear reader, must invite the sword of truth.
 You must combine the higher with the lower, life with death and darkness with light.
 You are royalty who only now is waking up.
 The balance you find will be your birthright—enlightenment!